 Guidelines for Middlings:

-~ Background fabric must be white (representing the medical records, the only information assessing physicians used to make their life and death decisions).
+~ Background fabric must be white or slightly off white (representing the medical records, the only information assessing physicians used to make their life and death decisions).

 ~ An amended Provenance Form includes a space for you to tell me how many pairs of red X’s are on your Middling.
 We’re gonna’ operate on the honor system, and I’m sure you can figure out why.

 ~ Finished size of Middlings is about 18″ x 22″ (46cm x 56cm).